albertopeam/clean-architecture/README.md

    * Use *given/when/then* convention to name the test functions.
    * Try to find all equivalences classes.
 It divides the input data of a software unit into partitions of equivalent data from which test cases can be derived.
    * Always make at least one assertion, if not the test doesn't add value.
 XCTest framework will help us to do it.
+   * Private methods must be tested indirectly through the public API interface of the subject under test, to achieve this goal easily we can use test doubles.
+   * Never test systems through network calls or systems that can provide failures due to external factors.

 #### Swift: unit test without dependencies

+This kind of tests usually are the ones that don't have dependencies, so we don't need to resolve external dependencies with test doubles.
+We only need to focus on the public API interface to create the test cases.

-Sample is a simple class that only returns empty if content is nil or the current content if not nil.
+The next sample is very small and covers a small class called *Sample*, it is a simple one that only returns empty if content is nil or the current content if not nil.

 ```swift
 class Sample {